The Costly Mistakes Business Owners Make Managing Their Google Ads

 You may not believe it, but appearing for your targetted keyword searches isn’t always ideal.
-There are many cases where a company’s keywords can produce search engine results are totally irrelevant to what the company sells.
+There are many cases where a company’s keywords can produce search engine results that are totally irrelevant to what the company sells.

 For example, your business supplies and installs air conditioning in Houston.
 You may not want to be appearing for searches where people are inquiring into the air quality of Houston, and they search for something like “Houston air”.

 Not considering negative keywords

 Another common mistake Google advertisers make is being found for negative keywords.
 This is a factor that is particularly important if you decide to run broad-match keyword campaigns.

 Take, for example, your business sells baby formula.
 I’m guessing you do not want your ads to appear when someone searches for “toxic baby formula” or “baby formula recalls”, correct?

 These types of searches not only will result in poor conversions, but also have the ability to cause considerable damage to your business and brand reputation.